LarisseLima/LarisseLima/README.md

 ### Hellooo! 👋 Welcome to my profile

-My name is Larisse Lima and I'm  Front-end Developer.
+My name is Larisse Lima and I'm  Front-end Developer and graduate student in Systems Analysis and Development.

 - In love with JavaScript 💛